jon-jacky/Piety/browser/README.md

 ### Quick Start ###

-Run the Piety browser in an ordinary session of the Piety display editor, [pmacs](../editors/README.md).
-To start *pmacs*:
+Run the Piety browser in an ordinary session of the Piety desktop.

 There isn't any installation procedure.
 Just clone the Piety repository under your home directory.